alistairdunn1/GrowthVB/README.md

 # growthVB: Von Bertalanffy Growth Curve Estimation for R

 `growthVB` is an R package for estimating von Bertalanffy growth curves from age and length data.
-It provides both maximum likelihood estimation (MLE) and Bayesian (brms) approaches to fitting, visualization tools for diagnostics, and methods for summarizing parameter estimates.
+It provides both maximum likelihood estimation (MLE) and Bayesian (brms) approaches to fitting, visualisation tools for diagnostics, and methods for summarising parameter estimates.

 ## Installation